 Youth in South Frontenac

-Young people in rural communities have different challenges than ones in urban settings.
+Young people in rural communities have different challenges than those in urban settings.
 The following information may be useful for youth in South Frontenac.

 Call 211 - 211ontario.ca

 If you dial "211" you can ask about all kinds of information about programs and services in the community.